Program Requirements

 Academic Senate regulations require all doctoral students to complete and pass university written and oral qualifying examinations prior to doctoral advancement to candidacy.
 Also, under Senate regulations, the University Oral Qualifying Examination is open only to the student and appointed members of the doctoral committee.
 In addition to university requirements, some graduate programs have other pre-candidacy examination requirements.
 What follows in this section is how students are required to fulfill all of these requirements for this doctoral program.

-All students are expected to have a sound general knowledge of both Slavic philology and Russian literary history.
+All students are expected to have a sound general knowledge of both Slavic philology and literary history.

 Written Examinations